bgtdevhub/apptemplate/README.md

 ### `npm install`
 ### `npm start`

-To use this template, you can either host it at your own web server (with ssl enabled), or point it to the [live](https://www.bgtdevhub.com/apptemplate/index.html) template.
+To use this template, host it at your own web server (with ssl enabled).

 ## Steps to setup